Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Introduction

 \section{Introduction}

-Quantum field theory in curved spacetime reveals a profound connection between gravity, acceleration, and thermodynamics.
-Among its most striking predictions is the Unruh effect \cite{Unruh1976,Davies1975,Fulling:1972md}, wherein an observer undergoing constant proper acceleration $a$ perceives the Minkowski vacuum as a thermal bath at temperature $T_{\text{Unruh}}= a/2\pi$.
-This effect is fundamental to our understanding of quantum phenomena in non-inertial frames and is intricately linked to the thermodynamics of black holes via the Hawking effect \cite{Hawking1975}.
-Despite its conceptual importance and nearly half a century of theoretical study, the Unruh effect has eluded direct experimental confirmation.
-Its verification remains a central challenge in modern physics, requiring the detection of exceedingly faint thermal signatures under extreme accelerations and meeting stringent criteria to distinguish the effect from alternative explanations \cite{Unruh:2014hua, Brenna:2015fga}.
+Quantum field theory in curved spacetime reveals deep connections between acceleration, gravity, and thermodynamics.
+A cornerstone of this framework is the Unruh effect \cite{Unruh1976,Davies1975,Fulling:1972md}, where a uniformly accelerated observer perceives the Minkowski vacuum as a thermal bath at temperature $T_{\text{Unruh}} = a/2\pi$.
+This effect is fundamental to our understanding of quantum phenomena in non-inertial frames and is intimately connected to black hole thermodynamics via the Hawking effect \cite{Hawking1975}.
+Despite its conceptual importance and decades of theoretical study, the Unruh effect has eluded direct experimental confirmation.
+Its verification remains a central challenge, requiring the detection of faint thermal signatures under extreme accelerations while distinguishing genuine Unruh radiation from alternative explanations \cite{Unruh:2014hua, Brenna:2015fga}.